-For completion of each process, an official closure is a must.
+For completion of each process, an official closure and its documentary equivalent is a must.
 The shipping business is no different.
-Bill of lading is an intimation about receiving of goods and the quality of goods by the shipper.
+The standard or generic bill of lading Read here to know what is a bill of lading is an intimation about receiving of goods and the quality of goods by the shipper.
 It aids the shipper to hold ownership of the goods during the transit.
 Once the voyage is completed, the ownership of the goods is transferred to the importer who is receiving them.

 Surrender BL is a legal document issued by the exporters to terminate their ownership over the sent goods and transfer it to the importer.